dcunited001/dcunited001.github.io/_posts/2018-12-10-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ![Dynamic Boltzmann Machines](/img/posts/2018-12-10/the-analytic-i-ching/boltzmann-evolution.jpg)

 [I've written
-before](/posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.html#boltzmanns-distribution-a-generalized-heat-equation)
+before](/posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.html#boltzmanns-distribution-a-generalized-heat-equation),
-about the Boltzmann Machine's profoundly generalized conception of energy.
+the Boltzmann Machine's profoundly generalized conception of energy.
 Understanding the concept of Physical Energy, generalized to abstract scenarios, is something that would benefit every Western Rationalist to understand.
 In machine learning, there are